 Activist Ned Bell is a seafood expert who encourages us to go beyond salmon and tuna.
 His new book, Lure: Sustainable Seafood Recipes From the West Coast spotlights the wild, sustainable fish available locally and offers recipes to prepare it simply and nutritiously.

-Feed the Resistance: Recipes + Ideas for Getting Involved is Julia Turschen’s ode to hope in difficult times, set at the intersection of the communal table and political activism.
+Eating and Activism Feed the Resistance: Recipes + Ideas for Getting Involved is Julia Turschen’s ode to hope in difficult times, set at the intersection of the communal table and political activism.
 The book will feed your ideas for change with its optimism and practical advice for making the world a better place from your own kitchen table.

 Indian Food For Everyone